Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Description**

-    News about actions with user content.
+    News about actions with user profile.